Sudan travel advice

 Rift Valley fever is a viral disease that can cause severe flu-like symptoms.
 In some cases, it can be fatal.
 It is spread to humans through contact with infected animal blood or tissues, from the bite of an infected mosquito, or eating or drinking unpasteurized dairy.
 Risk is generally low for most travellers.
 Protect yourself from insect bites and avoid animals, particularly livestock, and unpasteurized dairy.
 There is no vaccine available for Rift Valley fever.

 Animals and Illness

 Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Certain infections found in Central Africa, like rabies, can be shared between humans and animals.
+Certain infections found in some areas of Central Africa, like Ebola, rabies, can be shared between humans and animals.

 HIV (Human Immunodeficiency Virus) is a virus that attacks and impairs the immune system, resulting in a chronic, progressive illness known as AIDS (Acquired Immunodeficiency Syndrome).

 High risk activities include anything which puts you in contact with blood or body fluids, such as unprotected sex and exposure to unsterilized needles for medications or other substances (for example, steroids and drugs), tattooing, body-piercing or acupuncture.